 “I’m coming to the Lake District on holiday.
 What book would you recommend?”
 Well, that really depends on what kind of book you’re looking for.
 There are so many Lake District books: traditional guide books, walking books, novels, biographies, photography books, children’s books … Here are four of my favourites.

 Did you know that Fletcher Christian, he of Mutiny on the Bounty, was born in Cockermouth?
 Or that the ‘Yellow Earl‘, past owner of Lowther Castle, was the only man other than Winston Churchill to have a Cuban cigar named after him (the Lonsdale Cigar)?
 Well, if you read ‘I never knew that about the Lake District‘ you’ll find out hundreds of fascinating snippets and facts about the area.
 The book is divided up into geographical sections ie The Central Lakes, The Lakeland Coast, Windermere, so it covers Cumbria, not just the Lake District National Park.
 Charming illustrations by Mai Osawa add to the this delightful book’s appeal.
 It would make a great gift for a fan of the lakes; I was given it as a birthday present and regularly dip into it.
 Note to the author: the 201o edition could do with updating as a few things have changed eg many more local breweries and visitor attractions now.

-More about I never knew that about the Lake District and other books by Christopher Winn
+More about I never knew that about the Lake District by Christopher Winn

 Dances with the Daffodils by Matthew Connolly